Falconkira/AMLS_assignment22_23/README.md

 # AMLS_assignment22_23
-This is an implementation of AMLS 22-23 final project.
+This is an implementation of AMLS 22-23 final project by 21141916.

 A1, A2, B1 and B2 is the folder for the python implementation of each task.
 The excel file in the folders is the cross-validation results and graph for each model.
 The jupyter notebook in each file serves as a draft for the .py file.
 It is only used for testing.